InserirAquiNome/crypto/0_PGP.md

 # dd bs=4M if=PGP.iso of=/dev/sdc
 ```

-So I did this on the offline machine:

- 1. Created a new keypair using the strongest possible settings.

- 1. Added a new signing subkey to that keypair.

- 1. Exported my public PGP key and revocation certificates and copied my entire keypair to backup directory and make a ISO file of that.

- 1. Removed the original signing subkey from the master keypair in your laptop’s keyring, thus transforming your master keypair into your laptop keypair.

 ### Exporting the keys for the online machine

 I just use a media with vfat filesystem where I only have keys without signing keys.